H.R. 5657: Fair Pay for Federal Contractors Act of 2025

 Who is affected by H.R.
 5657?

-They would have to review claims, adjust contract prices, and distribute funds to contractors as quickly as practical.
+Affected agencies would have to review claims, adjust contract prices, and distribute reimbursements as soon as practical after enactment.

 Federal contractors and subcontractors